 What is the Gift Tax / Gift Tax Exemption?

-Gift tax is a federal tax that is applied when a person (a donor) gives something of value, such as cash or real estate, to someone else (a donee) without payment or receives payment under market value.
-It is the donor who is responsible for paying the gift tax.
-Stated differently, the recipient does not pay a gift tax.
+Gift tax is a federal tax that is applied when a person (a donor) gives something of value, such as cash or real estate, to someone else (a donee) without payment or receives payment under fair market value.
+It is the gift giver who is responsible for paying the gift tax, not the recipient.

 How Does Gifting Impact Medicaid Eligibility?

-For Medicaid eligibility purposes, each state has a look back period, in which all past transfers are reviewed to ensure assets were not given away to meet Medicaid’s asset limit.
-The asset limit varies by state, and as of 2021, ranges from $1,600 to $15,750 for a single applicant.
-See asset limits by state, as well as what assets are not counted.
+For Nursing Home Medicaid and HCBS Medicaid Waiver eligibility purposes, each state has a look back period in which all past transfers are reviewed to ensure assets were not given away to meet Medicaid’s asset limit.
+The asset limit varies by state, and as of 2023, ranges from $1,600 to $130,000 for a single applicant.

-The look back period immediately precedes one’s application date and is 60-months in all states, but California, which has a shorter look back period of 30-months.
-(New York is in the process of implementing a 30-month look back period for long-term home and community based services).
 If a Medicaid applicant has gifted assets or sold them under fair market value during the “look back”, there will be a penalty period of Medicaid ineligibility.
-The length of disqualification is determined by the amount of the gift and the average monthly cost of private pay nursing home Medicaid in the state in which one lives.
+The length of disqualification is determined by the amount of the gift and the average cost of private pay nursing home care in the state in which one lives.

-Unfortunately, many people wrongly think that the IRS gift exemption extends to Medicaid eligibility.
-To be very clear, gifting the maximum annual gift tax exclusion, $15,000, or any amount for that matter, is a violation of Medicaid’s look back rule.
+Many people mistakenly think that the IRS gift tax exemption extends to Medicaid eligibility.
+To be very clear, gifting the maximum annual gift tax exclusion of $17,000, or any amount for that matter, is a violation of Medicaid’s look-back rule.
 Remember, the gift tax exclusion is a rule set forth by the IRS, not Medicaid.
-As an example, say a Medicaid applicant gifted his granddaughter $15,000 for college two years prior to applying for Medicaid.
-While this gift will be not taxed by the IRS, it violates Medicaid’s look back period, and a period of Medicaid ineligibility will be established.
-That said, if the same person gifted his granddaughter $15,000 prior to the 60-month look back period, there is no violation of the look back period.
-Therefore, there is no period of Medicaid disqualification.
+As an example, say a Medicaid applicant gifted his granddaughter $17,000 for college two years prior to applying for Medicaid.
+While the IRS did not tax this gift, it does violate Medicaid’s look-back period, and a Penalty Period of Medicaid ineligibility will be established.
+That said, if the same person gifted his granddaughter $17,000 prior to Medicaid’s 60-month look-back period, it does not violate the look-back period and there is no period of Medicaid disqualification.

 There are exceptions to the look-back rule and not all transfers (gifts) result in a period of Medicaid ineligibility.
-For instance, there is a caregiver exemption and a sibling exemption, which allows a Medicaid applicant to transfer his / her home to his / her adult child or sibling under certain circumstances.
-Learn more here.
+For instance, there is a caregiver child exemption and a sibling exemption, which allows a Medicaid applicant to transfer their home to their adult child or sibling under certain circumstances.

 What Can be Done about Past Gifts Made?

-There is another option for persons who are unable to get reimbursement of assets gifted.
+There is another option for persons who are unable to get their gifted assets back.
 Although infrequently permitted, there is an undue hardship waiver that one can pursue.
-In simple terms, this waiver is granted when an applicant can prove that he / she will endure “undue hardship” if the penalty period is not lifted.
+In simple terms, this waiver is granted when an applicant can prove that they will endure “undue hardship” if the penalty period is not lifted.
 In more explicit terms, this means that an applicant would lack appropriate medical care, shelter, food, clothes, and other things essential to living if denied long-term care Medicaid eligibility.

 Does Receiving a Gift Affect Medicaid Eligibility?

 Yes, receiving a gift can affect Medicaid eligibility.
 Remember, Medicaid has an asset limit for eligibility purposes, and even a small gift can push a Medicaid applicant / recipient over the limit.
 As an example, Fred is a Medicaid recipient living in a nursing home.
 He lives in a state that allows a maximum of $2,000 in assets.
-He has $1,500 in assets, and receives a small inheritance of $2,000 upon his sister’s death.
-The month of receipt, the inheritance will count as income.
+He has $1,500 in assets, and receives a small inheritance of $2,000.
+In the month of receipt, the inheritance will count as income.
 This could potentially cause Fred to be ineligible for Medicaid for the month.
-(In the majority of states, as of 2021, the income limit is $2,382 / month.
-See income limits by state.)
+(In 2023, the income limit is generally $2,742 / month.
+See Medicaid income limits by state.)
 The following month, any unspent inheritance will count as assets.
 This could jeopardize Fred’s Medicaid eligibility, as he must keep his assets under the asset limit.
 Fred must spend the inheritance that pushes him over the asset limit, in its entirety, the same month he receives it to avoid Medicaid disqualification.
 To avoid violating the look back rule, which can be done even after one has been found eligible for Medicaid, Fred might use the excess assets towards his nursing home care, pay off debt, or purchase an irrevocable funeral trust or a Medicaid-compliant annuity If Fred does not “spend down” the excess assets, he likely will be disqualified from Medicaid and have to reapply when his assets are once again below the state’s asset limit.

-If one receives a gift prior to Medicaid application, pushing him / her over the asset limit, one can “spend down’ excess assets without violating Medicaid’s look back period.
+If a gift is received prior to Medicaid application, pushing one over the asset limit, excess assets can be “spent down” without violating Medicaid’s look-back period.
 Again, this may be done in several ways, as mentioned above.

 Getting Professional Assistance